sap-tutorials/Tutorials/tutorials/data-warehouse-cloud-graphical2-datapreview/data-warehouse-cloud-graphical2-datapreview.md

 ---
 title: Preview and transform your data in a graphical view
-description: Previewing data is simple and user friendly in SAP Data Warehouse cloud.
-In addition to previewing your data in the Data Builder, you can also sort and filter it.
-You will also learn join cardinalities and converting a graphical view to SQL statements.
+description: Learn how to preview data in SAP Data Warehouse Cloud and further add join cardinalities and convert a graphical view to SQL statements.
 auto_validation: true
 time: 10
 tags: [ tutorial>beginner, products>sap-data-warehouse-cloud]